 During pregnancy and child birth, a woman’s body goes through a huge amount of change and transformation.
 The changes that occur include increased laxity of the pelvic ligaments as well as significant load through your pelvic floor and abdominal muscles.

-From 6 weeks following both a caesarean and vaginal birth, it is important for women to have a thorough post-natal assessment by a trained Women’s Health Physiotherapist.
+From 6 weeks following both a caesarean or a vaginal birth, it is important for women to have a thorough post-natal assessment by a trained Women’s Health Physiotherapist.
 A post-natal review allows you to discuss and manage any problems that you are experiencing, prevent any injuries occurring, return safely to exercise and sexual intercourse, and to ensure that your body fully heals following pregnancy and birth.

-If you are suffering from the above don’t think, ‘Well, this is just what happens during/after pregnancy, or now that I am older’ 4Lane can help you.
+If you are suffering from the above don’t think, ‘Well, this is just what happens during/after pregnancy, or now that I am older’ 4Lane Physiotherapy can help you.

 Call us now on 08 9756 7424 to book and see one of our compassionate Women’s Health Physiotherapists